normalhuman01/crud-login-register-ionic/README.md

-# estudo-ionic
+# crud-login-register-ionic

-Projeto ionic que consiste em 5 componentes onde temos uma tela de login com autenticação e 4 telas com crud completo, o projeto consomente uma api nodejs
+Ionic project that consists of 5 components where we have a login screen with authentication and 4 screens with complete crud, the project consumes a nodejs api